smart-on-fhir/health-cards-dev-tools/README.md

 This project provides a tool to help implementers of the [SMART Health Card Framework](https://smarthealth.cards/) validate the artifacts they produce.
 The package's version number, currently `1.0.1-0`, matches the [specification version](https://smarthealth.cards/changelog/) the tool validates.

+**NOTE: The goal of the project is to help implementers validate that their implementations conform to the specification.
+It optimistically tries to validate as much of the input artefacts as it can, continuing validation after encountering errors in order to give a complete validation report.
+It is therefore _not_ meant to robustly validate actual SMART Health Cards; applications validating such cards must be thoroughly tested using an adversarial threat model.**

 ## Setup

 1. Make sure [node.js](https://nodejs.org/) and [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) are installed on your system; the latest Long-Term Support (LTS) version is recommended for both (note that node v16 is not currently supported).
 [OpenSSL 1.1.1](https://www.openssl.org/) is also needed to validate certificate chains which could be present in issuer JSON Web Keys (`x5c` value); if absent, chain validation is skipped.